2021 Fixed Income Outlook: Calmer Waters

 The prospect of rising interest rates tends to make bond investors wary, as higher rates mean lower bond prices, all else being equal.
 However, we view higher bond yields as an opportunity.
 When bond yields move up, it offers the chance for investors to capture more income from interest payments without necessarily taking more risk.
 Structuring a portfolio to benefit from rising yields is the opportunity we see in 2021.

 - Keep average duration low but look to increase it as yields move higher.
 Throughout most of 2020, we suggested keeping the average duration of the bonds in a portfolio low.
 (Duration is a measure of a bond’s sensitivity to interest rate changes.
 Generally speaking, the higher the duration, the more a bond will fall if interest rates rise and vice versa.)
 For now, we would stay with that strategy.
 However, if yields rise as we anticipate, we would use it as an opportunity to gradually add some longer-term bonds for more income.
-A bond ladder is a tool that can help do this, because it lends itself to averaging into higher yields over time.
+A is a tool that can help do this, because it lends itself to averaging into higher yields over time.

 - Look for bonds with higher coupons – cautiously.
 In a world with low and rising interest rates, it makes sense to hold bonds with higher coupons, as most of the return is likely to come from the interest income generated.
 However, we would be cautious about reaching into the lowest credit ratings in search of yield.
 The risk/reward in the lower tiers of high yield or municipal bonds looks unattractive to us based on current valuations.